CHILDREN’S PICTURE BOOK ILLUSTRATION

 4. Text Layout and Storyboard

 I draw sketches for each page or spread to create the initial storyboard.
 The storyboard helps us to visually see the flow of the story from page to page.
-During this step, I will usually roughly layout the text and looking at options for typography, so I know where the text will be and how much space it will take up, so that I’m able to draw the illustration around the text.
+During this step, I will usually roughly layout the text and look at options for typography, so I know where the text will be and how much space it will take up, so that I’m able to draw the illustration around the text.